DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Risk Avoidance**: determining that the impact or likelihood of a specific risk is too greate to be offset by potential benefits, and not performing a particular business function due to that determiniation; the process of selecting alternate options or activities that have less associated risk than the default, common, expedient, or cheap option
     - **Risk Acceptance**: the result after a cost/benefit analysis determines that countermeasure costs would outweigh the possible cost of loss due to a risk
       - also means that management has agreed to accept the consequences/loss if the risk is realized
+      - For acceptable risks, the documentation should include a rationale for that decision and a list of potential future events that might warrant a reconsideration of that determination.
+The documentation would not include controls used to mitigate acceptable risks, since acceptable risks do not require mitigation.
     - **Risk Rejection**: an unacceptable possible response to risk is to reject risk or ignore risk; denying that risk exists and hoping that it will never be realized are not valid prudent due care/due diligence responses to risk
     - **Risk Transference**: paying an external party to accept the financial impact of a given risk
   - **Inherent Risk**: the level of natural, native, or default risk that exists in an environment, system, or product prior to any risk management efforts being performed (AKA initial or starting risk); this is the risk identified by the risk assessment process